 - (1) All the functions, powers and conduct of the Society shall be vested in the Committee, which shall be responsible to the members in the performance of any of its functions.

 - (2) Subject to clause 18 the Committee shall comprise of:

 - (a) the Executive;

 - (b) up to four Activities Representatives;

 - (c) up to five Careers Representatives;

-- (d) up to three Communications Representatives;
+- (d) up to four Communications Representatives;

-- (e) up to six Competitions Representatives;
+- (e) up to twelve Competitions Representatives;

 - (f) up to two Education Representatives;

 - (g) up to four Social Justice and Equity Representatives;

+- (h) a Competitions Development Representative;

+- (i) up to two Engagement Representatives;

-- (h) an Aboriginal Representative;
+- (j) an External and Intervarsity Competitions Representative;

+- (k) a First Nations Representative;

-- (i) an IT Representative;
+- (l) an IT Representative;

-- (j) two First Year Representatives;
+- (m) two First Year Representatives;

-- (k) a Mature Age Student Representative;
+- (n) a Mature Age Representative;

-- (l) up to three Magazine Editors;
+- (o) up to three Magazine Editors;

-- (m) an International Student Representative;
+- (p) an International Student Representative;

-- (n) a Queer Representative; and
+- (q) a Queer Representative; and

-- (o) a Sponsorship Representative.
+- (r) up to two Sponsorship Representatives.